-- The Target of Evaluation (TOE), the S3FS91J/ S3FS91V/S3FS93I with SWP featuring the Secure cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit with MPU, RNG, TDES, CRC, I/O ports, AMBA bus, Clock Controller, Timers, IVR, Power on Reset, Interrupt Controller, security components such as detector and filter, hardware circuit for testing purpose during the manufacturing process (TEST ROM) and volatile and non-volatile memories (hardware).
+- 8 The Target of Evaluation (TOE), the S3FS91J/S3FS91H/S3FS91V/S3FS93I with SWP featuring the Secure cryptographic coprocessor, is a smartcard integrated circuit which is composed of a processing unit with MPU, RNG, TDES, CRC, I/O ports, AMBA bus, Clock Controller, Timers, IVR, Power on Reset, Interrupt Controller, security components such as detector and filter, hardware circuit for testing purpose during the manufacturing process (TEST ROM) and volatile and non-volatile memories (hardware).
 The TOE also includes any IC Designer/Manufacturer proprietary IC Dedicated Software (also known as IC firmware) as long as it physically exists in the smartcard integrated circuit after being delivered by the IC Manufacturer.
-Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a TORNADO RSA secure cryptographic library v3.9S, Secure Boot loader and an AIS31 statistical compliant random number generation library.
+Such software (also known as IC firmware) is used for testing purpose during the manufacturing process but also provides additional services to facilitate the usage of the hardware and/or to provide additional services, including a TORNADO RSA secure cryptographic library v3.9S, Secure Boot loader and a random number generator made of a TRNG together with a post processing described in TRNG application note v1.1 and a TRNG library v1.0 that meet the "standard" level of DCSSI requirements (French metric).
+In addition the TRNG is compliant with AIS31 statistical test suit.
 All other software is called Smartcard Embedded Software and is not part of the TOE.
-The main security functions of the TOE are: - Environmental Security violation recording and reaction - The detectors and filters are use for preventing security violation. - Memory/FLASH Access Control - The TOE detects invalid address access occurrence on memory/flash.
+The main security functions of the TOE are: - Environmental Security violation recording and reaction - The detectors and filters are use for preventing security violation. - Memory/FLASH Access Control

-- The TOE support secure boot loader which loads the firmware with security functions. - Non-reversibility of TEST and USER modes - There is no way to return the TEST mode after selects the USER mode. - Hardware countermeasures for unobservability - This security function enforces hardware counter measures to enhance unobservability and it protects memory and address/data bus from probing attacks. - Cryptography - This security function is used for encryption/decryption data using Triple DES (3DES). - The TORNADO RSA secure cryptographic library v3.9S provides a set of functions to implement the cryptosystem based on asymmetric cryptographic technique. - The Random Number Generator is use to generating random numbers and provides a mechanism to generate random numbers.
+- The TOE detects invalid address access occurrence on memory/flash. - The TOE support secure boot loader which loads the firmware with security functions. - Non-reversibility of TEST and USER modes - There is no way to return the TEST mode after selects the USER mode. - Hardware countermeasures for unobservability

+- This security function enforces hardware counter measures to enhance unobservability and it protects memory and address/data bus from probing attacks.

+- Cryptography - This security function is used for encryption/decryption data using Triple DES (3DES). - The TORNADO RSA secure cryptographic library v3.9S provides a set of functions to implement the cryptosystem based on asymmetric cryptographic technique. - The Random Number Generator is use to generating random numbers and provides a mechanism to generate random numbers.